DirieSoftie/TUF-GAMING-B560M-PLUS-WIFI-Hackintosh/README.md

 # Disclaimer:
 * This is not a guide.
-* I am by no any means a pro at hackintoshing.
+* I am by no means a pro at hackintoshing.
 This is my first time.
 There is still a lot of things to fix.
 * Everything works well on Big Sur.
 I tried Monterey and a lot of things broke or stopped working, I also experienced random freezes.

 # Info